ryomak/serrs/README.md

 ```

 ### Parameters
+The parameters that can be managed with serrs are three: `code`, `message`, and `data`.
 `WithXXX` functions can be used to add additional information to the error.
 - code: error code
 - message: err text
 - data: custom data

 **data**
-data is a custom data that can be added to the error.
+`data` is a custom data that can be added to the error.
 The data is output to the log.
 If the type satisfies the CustomData interface, any type can be added.

 ```go